parodos-dev/parodos-dev.github.io/content/blog/installation-on-existing-rhdh.md

 3. Import the Orchestrator software templates into the Backstage catalog.

 ## Prerequisites
+- RHDH is already deployed with a running Backstage instance.
+  - Software templates for workflows requires GitHub provider to be configured.
 - Ensure that a [PostgreSQL](https://www.postgresql.org/) database is available and that you have credentials to manage the tablespace (optional).
   - For your convenience, a [reference implementation](https://github.com/parodos-dev/orchestrator-helm-chart/blob/gh-pages/postgresql/README.md) is provided.
   - If you already have a PostgreSQL database installed, please refer to this [note](https://github.com/parodos-dev/orchestrator-helm-chart/blob/gh-pages/postgresql/README.md#note-the-default-settings-provided-in-postgresql-values-match-the-defaults-provided-in-the-orchestrator-values) regarding default settings.